 When you have some free time, please spend a little of it with my essay The Gay Worm Turns.
 It is another from my collection about leaving Fundamentalist Christianity, up now at Atticus Review.

-The Rumble of Distant Thunder is another essay in my collection about life deep inside the strange fundamentalist world of the Religious Right, and the growth of the movement from its revivalist roots to the ethno-nationalist monster it is today.
+The Rumble of Distant Thunder is another essay in my collection about life deep inside the strange world of Fundamentalist Christianity, and the growth of Conservative Evangelicalism from its revivalist roots into the fascist, white nationalist monster it is today.

 The Holy Fool in Winter

 Two more essays are forthcoming in Atticus Review and Appalachian Heritage.